DigitecGalaxus/netboot-caching/README.md

 ## State considerations

 The caching-server boots via iPXE too.
-But as he caches (hence "caching-server") all squashfs-images (including his own), we configured iPXE in a way, that he boots himself off his own image located on his own harddisk.
-Still, this boot works stateless: The whole image is loaded to RAM and thereafter no diskaccess is necessary to run the OS.
+But as it caches (hence "caching-server") all squashfs-images (including it's own), the iPXE menu for the caching server is configured such that it boots the squashfs file located on it's own harddisk.
+Still, this boot is stateless: The whole image is loaded to RAM and thereafter no disk access is necessary to run the OS.

 After booting up, the disk will be mounted to the location where the squashfs-images are accessible to be kept up-to-date.